eaton-lab/fieldnotes-2021/docs/pages/expedition-3.md

 ---
 layout: default
-title: expedition-3
+title: day-3
 image: /assets/images/hackers-1.jpg
 ---

 ## Day 3: Xinduqiao to Litang

-- Revisit sites from previous years to collect morphometric data for species that we already have collections for (DE- accession numbers)

-- Collect RNA for comparative transcriptomes for ...

-- Collect morphometric data for important cranolopha populations near Yajiang.

 - <b>If the "old road" is not accessible</b> from one side, try the other side as well.
 If neither is accessible then see the itinerary for day 5 which includes additional sites between Xinduqiao and Litang.

+- Morphometrics for accessions from previous sites:
+	- approx. N samples.
+	- cranolopha measurements are very important.

+- Genomes:
+	- None

+- Transcriptomes:
+	- P. cephalantha  (site 28)

  <iframe src="/assets/maps/day3.html" height='400px' width="100%" title="Iframe Example"></iframe>